stephansturges/Tator/readme.md

 - Added **recipe cascades** in the Label Images tab: chain multiple recipes, optionally re-label outputs per step, and merge results with configurable per-class + cross-class IoU de-dupe.
 - Added **dedupe groups** + per-step opt-out for cross-class de-dupe (useful when overlap is expected, e.g. person-on-bike).
 - Added **cascade presets** with backend save/load plus portable ZIP export/import (bundle includes cascade + all referenced recipes).
+- Added **per-step CLIP head threshold overrides** when applying cascades (cumulative with baked-in recipe thresholds) so you can tighten filtering at inference time without re-mining.
 - Improved CLIP-head reliability + debugging: infer head proba mode when metadata is missing, warn when a recipe class can’t be found in the head, and clarify class-id vs labelmap-index vs head-class-index in the UI.
 - Agent Mining: CLIP head threshold tuning is now **precision-first**, with a simple **Target precision** control and per-class auto-tuning of `min_prob` + margin.